 The Group's scale has greatly expanded through the successful combination of the legacy GSK consumer healthcare business with the Novartis consumer healthcare business in 2015, and the subsequent combination of this business with the Pfizer consumer healthcare business in 2019.
 In addition, the Group's focus has been sharpened since 2012 through the progressive divestment of GSK's nutritionals businesses and the divestment by the Group of non-strategic OTC brands including its programme of divestments of non-strategic and growth-dilutive brands (with aggregate net proceeds from divested brands of £1.1bn) during the period from 2019 to 2021.
-This deliberate strategy has resulted in a portfolio more focused on highergrowth categories, markets and channels.
+This deliberate strategy has resulted in a portfolio more focused on higher-growth categories, markets and channels.
 These transactions also provided a catalyst for a broader transformation of the Group.

-Prior to its combination with the Novartis consumer healthcare business in 2015, GSK's consumer healthcare business was already one of the world's leading OTC and Oral Health companies with a long heritage in consumer health products dating back to the 18th century.
-The Group sold a range of leading OTC brands across Respiratory Health, Pain Relief, Digestive Health, Skin Health and Smokers' Health, together with a strong portfolio of Oral Health brands.
-Geographically, the GSK consumer healthcare business had a strong presence in higher growth emerging markets in the Middle East, Africa and Asia, which complemented its businesses in Europe and North America.
+Prior to its combination with the Novartis consumer healthcare through which both GSK and Pfizer held their equity interests in business in 2015, GSK's consumer healthcare business was the joint venture with Pfizer holding the remaining 32%. already one of the world's leading OTC and Oral Health companies with a long heritage in consumer health products Alongside integration of the Pfizer consumer healthcare business, dating back to the 18th century.
+The Group sold a range of the Group exited approximately 50 non-strategic and growthleading OTC brands across Respiratory Health, Pain Relief, dilutive OTC and skincare assets from 2019 to 2021 to raise Digestive Health, Skin Health and Smokers' Health, together with \pm 1.1bn of net proceeds.
+These disposals have further focused the a strong portfolio of Oral Health brands.
+Geographically, the GSK business on higher-growth categories, markets and channels and consumer healthcare business had a strong presence in higher thereby enhanced the growth profile of Haleon. growth emerging markets in the Middle East, Africa and Asia, which complemented its businesses in Europe and North America.

 On 2 March 2015, GSK and Novartis formed a consumer healthcare joint venture to combine the majority of GSK's consumer healthcare business and all of Novartis' OTC business.
 Novartis' business provided GSK with a meaningful incremental presence in OTC.
 The combination added a leading portfolio of globally recognised consumer-preferred and expert-recommended brands in the Pain Relief, Respiratory Health, Smokers' Health and Skin Health categories to the Group's business.
 In June 2018, GSK acquired Novartis' shareholding in the GSK/ Novartis JV for \$13bn, enabling GSK to take full operational and strategic control of the business.